 So if a side effect is bothering you, tell your healthcare provider.
 They may want to change your medication

 Following your healthcare provider's instructions can help you manage your schizophrenia

 Ready to start the discussion with your doctor?

-This guide can help you get ready for your next visit.
+This personalized guide can help you get ready for your next discussion.